CAPITOL REEF NATIONAL PARK

 Figure 5 - Oyler Mine.
 The yellowish-gray layer is the Shinarump Member of the Chinle Fm.
 This fluvial conglomeratic sandstone was mined for Uranium beginning in 1904.
 People can be seen at the abandoned opening to the mine.

 Figure 6 - Rocks are seen to dip to the east as part of the flexure in the Waterpocket Monocline.
-Stratigraphically from bottom to top, rock formations are the Triassic Moenkopi, Chinle, and Wingate Formations as described in Figure X above.
+Stratigraphically from bottom to top, rock formations are the Triassic Moenkopi, Chinle, and Wingate Formations as described in the Figures above.
 In this photo we also see the horizontally layered reddish strata of the Kayenta Fm which is overlain by the light-colored Triassic to Jurassic Navajo Sandstone.

 Figure 7 - Domal weathering pattern of the Navajo Sandstone caps the outcropping.
 The Kayenta SS separates the Navajo from the smooth vertical cliff of the Wingate SS.